 Always approach your dog from the front so that he can see you coming towards him.
 Warn children from deliberately scare the dog away as he might bite in return.
 Consider setting aside some time to teach your kids, since they are going to be living together anyway, how to treat your puppy at home.

-Some puppies will bite in efforts to initiate play with them.
+Some puppies will bite in an effort to initiate play with them.
 Even though they do not get enough of the play, make sure you play with him every day.
 In fact, be the one to calmly initiate play with your puppy.
 You can use playtime to teach your puppy that biting is not going to work for both of you.

 In addition to the other methods that you can use to curb biting and growling, ensure that your puppy is happy.
 Not only does playing with him curb undesirable behaviors, but it will also be a way to exercise your puppy.
 During this time, your puppy will also be reassured of your care and friendship with him.
 Increase playtime so that you can get to understand your pup better.